the Alternate Route to Certification (ARC), a weekend program for

 (biology, chemistry, earth science, general science and physics), K-12 world

 languages, family and consumer sciences, technology education, and music.
-ARC does not provide
+Areas

 certification training in elementary education, art, history/social studies or

 Applications for the 2017-18 program are available